How to Overcome Mediocrity and Finally Stand Out in Life

 - Widely admired

-Those outcomes may happen for some people, but they are not the definition of growth.
+Those things may happen for some people, but they’re not what growth is really about.

-At its core, it means becoming more aligned with your own capacity — actually living in a way that reflects what you’re capable of, rather than staying below it.
+At its core, growth means becoming more aligned with your own potential—living in a way that reflects what you’re capable of instead of constantly operating below it.

 - Purposeful work